-- Comparable with other organizations or governments
+- Comparable with that of other organizations

 - Verifiable and auditable by a third party

-- Recognition.
-GAAP offers guidance on what should be included in financial statements, such as revenues, assets, liabilities, and expenses.
+- Recognition: GAAP offers guidance on what should be included in financial statements, such as revenues, assets, liabilities, and expenses.

 Even companies that generally adhere to GAAP may still put out other, non-GAAP-compliant financial statements.
-These are known as “pro forma” statements.
+These are known as “pro-forma” statements.

 Audit Analytics, an independent research provider, issued a study based on three years of financial reporting and concluded that non-GAAP reporting was on the rise.
 It found that in 2017, 97% of companies in the S&P 500 had at least one non-GAAP metric in their reporting.
 However, only 76% of companies used non-GAAP metrics in 2006, and just 59% did in 1996.

 McKinsey & Company, a global business consultancy, published a report arguing that income statements from companies that use GAAP reporting are hard to interpret.
-In fact, McKinsey notes that many companies already have reported some earnings differently in an effort to provide more clarity to investors.
+In fact, McKinsey noted that many companies already have reported some earnings differently in an effort to provide more clarity to investors.

-Financial Accounting Foundation.
-"About GAAP," Accessed Dec.
-4, 2019.
+FAF.
+"About GAAP," Accessed Aug.
+4, 2020.

 U.S. Securities and Exchange Commission.
-"Cautionary Advice Regarding the Use of "Pro Forma" Financial Information in Earnings Releases," Accessed Dec.
-4, 2019.
+"Cautionary Advice Regarding the Use of "Pro Forma" Financial Information in Earnings Releases," Accessed Aug.
+4, 2020.

 McKinsey & Company.
-"Building a Better Income Statement," Accessed Dec.
-4, 2019.
+"Building a Better Income Statement," Accessed Aug.
+4, 2020.